Tyler O'Neill Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs' 4.14 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.13 team ERA that ranks 14th among all MLB pitching staffs.

-- The Cubs surrender the third-fewest home runs in baseball (107 total, 1.1 per game).
+- The Cubs give up the sixth-fewest home runs in baseball (109 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.